awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 **Note**
  The duration of the offer can be up to 1,095 days\.

 1. In **Input offer price**, enter the pricing information that you negotiated with the customer\.
 If you have installment payments for the private offer, specify the number of units and the payment schedule for the contract duration\.
-For more information on installment payments, see [Flexible Payment Scheduler](flexible-payment-scheduler.md)\.
+For more information about installment payments, see [Flexible Payment Scheduler](flexible-payment-scheduler.md)\.

 1. In **Upload End User License Agreement**, drag and drop or upload your EULA PDF file\.